daniel-alts/pizza_app/README.md

 - Mongoose
 - MomentJS
 - Dotenv
+- Bcrypt
+- PassportJS
+- JWT

 ### What I learned

 - How to Object Document Model (ODM) which in this project is Mongoose, to perform CRUD actions with MongoDB using NodeJS
 - Basic authentication
+- JWT Authentication
 - How to use ESLint

 ### Continued development

-I look forward to improving the API's authentication system using a standard library called PassportJS.
-Since it is an API, I will use the JWT strategy for authentication.
+I look forward to improving the API's authentication system by providing different authentication options e.g using Google and Facebook auth strategies.

 ### Useful resources

-For the development of the authentication route and middleware, I found this resources, [Basic Authentication in Node.js using HTTP Header](https://www.geeksforgeeks.org/basic-authentication-in-node-js-using-http-header/) and [Basic Authentication in Postman](https://www.toolsqa.com/postman/basic-authentication-in-postman/) very useful.
+For the development of the authentication route and middleware, I found this resources, [Basic Authentication in Node.js using HTTP Header](https://www.geeksforgeeks.org/basic-authentication-in-node-js-using-http-header/), [Basic Authentication in Postman](https://www.toolsqa.com/postman/basic-authentication-in-postman/) and [How To Implement API Authentication with JSON Web Tokens and Passport](https://www.digitalocean.com/community/tutorials/api-authentication-with-json-web-tokensjwt-and-passport) very useful.

 ## Author